2010: Odyssey Two: Epilogue

-The book ends with a brief epilogue, which takes place in AD 20,001.
-By this time, the Europans have evolved into a species that has developed a primitive civilization, most likely with assistance from a monolith.
+The book ends with a brief epilogue, which takes place in the very distant future AD 20,001.
+17,000 years after the events of the final novel, 3001: The Final Odyssey (1997).

+By this time, the Europans have evolved into a species that has developed a primitive civilization, most likely with assistance from a Monolith.
 They are not described in detail, though they are said to have "tendril"-like limbs.
 They regard the star Lucifer (formerly the planet Jupiter) as their primary sun, referring to Sol as "The Cold Sun".
 Though their settlements are concentrated primarily in the hemisphere of Europa which is constantly bathed in Lucifer's rays, some Europans have begun in recent generations to explore the Farside, the hemisphere facing away from Lucifer, which is still covered in ice.
 There they may witness the spectacle of night, unknown on the other side of Europa, when the Cold Sun sets.

 The Europans who explore the Farside have been carefully observing the night sky and have begun to develop a mythology based on their observations.
 They correctly believe that Lucifer was not always there.
 They believe that the Cold Sun was its brother and was condemned to march around the sky for a crime.
 The Europans also see three other major bodies in the sky.
 One seems to be constantly engulfed in fire, and the other two have lights on them which are gradually spreading.
 These three bodies are the moons Io, Callisto, and Ganymede, the latter two of which are presently being colonised by humans.

 Humans have been attempting to explore Europa ever since Lucifer was created in 2010.
-However, none of these attempts has been successful.
+However, none of these attempts have been successful.
 Every probe that has attempted to land on Europa has been destroyed on approach.
 The debris from every probe falls to the surface of the planet, and the debris from some of the first ships to be destroyed is venerated by the Europans.

-Finally, there is a Monolith on the planet, which is worshipped by the Europans more than anything else.
+Finally, there is a Monolith on the moon, which is worshipped by the Europans more than anything else.
 The Europans assume, correctly, that the Monolith is what keeps humans at bay.
 Dave Bowman and HAL lie dormant in this Monolith.
 The Monolith is the guardian of Europa, and will continue to prevent contact between humans and Europans for as long as it sees fit.